ganeti/ganeti/doc/design-ovf-support.rst

 - Red Hat Enterprise Virtualization: ``.raw`` (raw disk format), ``.cow`` (qemu's ``QCOW2``)
-- other: AbiCloud, OpenNode Cloud, SUSE Studio, Morfeo Claudia, OpenStack
+- other: AbiCloud, OpenNode Cloud, SUSE Studio, Morfeo Claudia,
+  OpenStack: mostly ``.vmdk``

-In our implementation of the OVF we plan to allow a choice between raw, cow and vmdk disk formats for export.
-We will not limit the import formats in any way, but the used format has to be supported by qemu-img.
+In our implementation of the OVF we allow a choice between raw, cow and vmdk disk formats for both import and export.
+Other formats covertable using ``qemu-img`` are allowed, but not tested.
 The justification is the following:

 - Raw format is supported as it is the main format of disk images used